byakugan-1/byakugan.io/_posts/2025-06-02-sparrow-guide.md

 The 12-word phrase restores access to your bitcoins in the event of loss, theft or breakage of your computer.
 It is therefore very important to save it carefully and store it in a safe place.

+> Never digitize your seed (no photos, files, cloud).
+Anyone with the words can steal your funds — keep backups offline and private.
+{: .prompt-danger }

 You can inscribe it on paper or, for added security, engrave it on stainless steel to protect it from fire, flood or collapse.
 The choice of medium for your mnemonic will depend on your security strategy, but if you're using Sparrow as a warm spending wallet containing moderate amounts, paper should be sufficient.

 For more information on the proper way to save and manage your mnemonic phrase, I highly recommend following this other tutorial, especially if you're a beginner: